How we're making sustainability happen

 How do I apply the SGA Standard

-You can also apply the standard as a guide for data requests when approaching suppliers and service providers.
-A requirement of the CSRD is that companies of a certain size calculate their entire value chain, not just the most local sources of GHG emissions under your direct control.
-To do so requires engaging with suppliers and other businesses and knowing what to ask for, which the SGA Standard can help with.
+Second, you can also apply the standard as a guide for data requests when approaching suppliers and service providers.
+A requirement of the CSRD is that companies of a certain size analyse and understand their entire value chain, which presents new challenges.
+To do so will, for many, require engaging with suppliers and other business partners, including knowing what types of data to ask for, which the SGA Standard will help with.

-Lastly, the standard can also be used as a reference for parts of your organisations emissions that you do not have other calculation providers or solutions for.
-The SGA Standard aims to be the most comprehensive and detailed approach to calculating the whole value chain of the games ecosystem, and can help clarify what is missing from your existing solutions and approaches.
+Third, the standard can be used as a reference for just the specific parts of your organisation’s emissions that do not have other calculation providers, methods or solutions.
+The SGA Standard aims to be the most comprehensive and detailed approach to calculating the whole value chain of the games ecosystem and can help clarify what is missing from existing solutions and approaches.